INDUSTRY INSIGHTS

 VP – Product & Technology

-Experience might be the more urgent problem, and the more powerful lever.
+In real publishing workflows, how people experience the system might be the more urgent problem, and the more powerful lever for change.

 A wrong map that works